Marc Meneau: Career

 He received his first Michelin star in 1972 and decided to move his restaurant to a larger premises that he named L'Espérance.
 In 1975 he received his second Michelin star.
 In 1983, he was elected the best French chef of the year (Meilleur Cuisinier Français de l'Année) and received a third Michelin star and the grade of 19/20 at the Gault et Millau.
 He planted 16 hectares of vine to give another life to the famous wine Bourgogne-Vézelay (AOC).
 However, he lost his third Michelin star in 1999.

 In 2003, he created the EntreVignes, a bistro opposite of his restaurant, an idea given by Serge Gainsbourg, who was familiar with the area.
-The in 2004, Marc Meneau finally got his third Michelin star back.
+The in 2004, Marc Meneau got his third Michelin star back.

 By 2007, Meneau had several financial problems and the bankruptcy of his business.
 This led to the Michelin Guide deleting his entry from its 2007 edition, assuming that the business of Marc Meneau was about to close.
 However, L'Espérance continued to trade and appeared again in the Michelin Guide with its two stars.
 In 2010, Marc Meneau planted his own kitchen garden, which is certified, in the park of his restaurant L'Espérance.